kingparra/hpfp/18_-_monad/outline.rst

 * 18.6 Application and composition
 * 18.7 Chapter Exercises

-  * 18.7.1 Write Monad instances for the following types -- page 780
+  * 18.7.1 Write Monad instances for the following types.
+Use QuickCheck to validate them. -- page 780

     * 1
     * 2
     * 3
     * 4

-  * 18.7.2 Write the following functions using the methods provided by Monad and Functor -- page 781
+  * 18.7.2 Write the following functions
+    using the methods provided by Monad
+    and Functor -- page 781

     * 1
     * 2